amsuhane/Humour-Detection-in-English-Hindi-Code-Mixed-Text/README.md

-Run ``generate_embeddings.py`` to create embeddings and store in ``Embeddings/``. ``Models/All_model_trials.py`` contains all the tried architecture and models variations. ``Models/Best_models.py`` contains the best models, whose hyperparameters have been tuned using grid search.
+Run ``generate_embeddings.py`` to create embeddings and store in ``embeddings/``. ``models/All_model_trials.py`` contains all the tried architecture and models variations. ``models/Best_models.py`` contains the best models, whose hyperparameters have been tuned using grid search.
 The best models have been saved to be further used in ensemble model.

-Along with these BERT transformer was also used.
+Along with these **BERT transformer** was also used.
 Apex, from nvidia, and sequence-bucketing was used to speed up the training.
 Also layer-wise decreasing learning rate was used to tune the BERT transformer on the corpus.
+Run
-Run ``run_classifier_bert.py`` to train a BERT transformer.
-The model is saved as BERT.bin.
+``run_bert_classifier.py`` to train a BERT transformer.
+The model is saved as bert_model.bin.

-Requirements:
-- flair
-- elmoformanylangs
-- indic_transliteration
-- keras-tqdm
-- keras-self-attention
-- keras-multi-head
-- pytorch_pretrained_bert

 Papers used for reference:
 - Humor Detection in English-Hindi Code-Mixed Social Media Content : Corpus and Baseline System <sup>[link](https://arxiv.org/abs/1806.05513v1)</sup>